Opioid & Opiate Detox Guide

 • Fentanyl - a synthetic opioid up to 50 to 100 times stronger than morphine, increasingly found in street drugs

-• Oxycodone (OxyContin, Percocet) - a commonly prescribed painkiller with high addiction potential
+• Oxycodone (OxyContin, Percocet) - a commonly prescribed painkiller with a high potential for dependence and misuse

 • Hydrocodone (Vicodin, Norco) - the most widely prescribed opioid in the United States